5 Wrong Ways to Take Car Naps

 If you're getting less than one sleep cycle (45min), or you've failed at the car seat transfer or your child cries hysterically instead of sleeping in the car seat, then your car naps are NOT giving you success.

-Car seat naps are an important part of the family life.
-No, I'm not denying that naps are most effective when they're in the same place or environment every time (ie. the crib).
+Car naps are an important part of the family life.
+I'm not denying that naps are most effective when they're in the same place or environment every time (ie. the crib).
 But I'm privy to know that families cannot 100% of the time schedule their life around a baby's nap.
-This is especially true if there are two little ones under two years old in one household!
+This is especially true if there are two little ones under five years old in one household!
 Families have places to be, siblings to chauffeur and people to meet, so some naps surely do need to be in the car.

-A child who cannot nap in the car when they really need to is going to leave you with a very fussy baby or toddler.
+A child who cannot nap in the car when they really need to, is going to leave you with a very fussy baby or toddler.
 Long car rides or the occasional late night event are perfect examples of times when a child should take advantage of those car naps.
 But here's a fair warning, having your child take too many naps in the car can lead to car naps becoming a sleep prop.
 Moderation and balance is key.

 Frequent Mistakes with Naps in the Car